maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

     IMPORTANT: When using Compass always use @import to organize styles rather than Sprockets.
 You can use Sprockets require syntax, however per the explanation found at the [compass-rails][] gem source, this is not a good idea.

+In Rails 3.x...

-3. In Rails 3.x add the following commented out code to your `config/compass.rb` file generated in step 1:
+3. Add the following commented out code to your `config/compass.rb` file generated in step 1:

         # To allow compass to import partials from subdirectories per
         # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/.